jessepav/lacygoill-wiki-backup/floating_point/representation.md

 The number *zero* is special.
-A pattern  of all zeros in  the significand represents the  significand 1.0, not 0.0, since the bit `b₀` is hidden.
+A pattern  of all zeros in  the significand represents the  significand 1.0, not 0.0, since  the bit  `b₀` is  hidden and  its value  is always  1, so  you can't represent 0 without some trick.

-The way the IEEE  standard addresses this difficulty is to  use a special string in the exponent field to signal that the number is zero.
+The way  the IEEE standard  addresses this difficulty is  to use a  special zero bitstring for the exponent  field, as well as a zero  bitstring for the fraction field.

-This reduces  by one  the number of  possible exponents E  that are  allowed for representing non-zero numbers.
+### How is interpreted a number whose exponent field contains only 0s, and significand field contains at least a 1?

+As a subnormal.

+##
+## Why is it useful for a system to be able to represent ±∞?

+It allows the  possibility of dividing a  number by zero and  storing a sensible mathematical result, namely ±∞, instead of terminating with an overflow message.
+Although one must be careful about what is meant by such a result.

+### How is it stored?

+All the bits  of the exponent field are  1, and all the bits  of the significand field are 0.

+### How is interpreted a number whose exponent field contains only 1s, and significand field contains at least a 1?

+NaN: Not A Number.

 ##
 ## Assuming the precision of a system is 24, what's `ulp(x)` when `x` is: